arikast/askbash/README.md

 How to install
 ==============

+Note: these instructions are written using markdown.
+If you are reading this file "raw" then you'll see backtick markings around the code snippets -- these backticks are formatting and are not part of the code!

 - First make sure Ruby 2.0+ is installed (tested against 2.0, probably also works with 1.9).

+- Download or clone this repo.
+This will be your askbash installation.

 - Add this to your .bashrc, substituting the real path to your askbash installation: